 Your staff members aren’t the only people you should be considering when purchasing nonprofit CRM software.
 The software is called constituent relationship management software for a reason—because it houses your donors and other constituents!

-Just like the price of CRM software can be influenced by number of users, it can also be influenced by the number of constituents it’s able to store.
+Like the price of CRM software can be influenced by the number of users, it also tends to be affected by the number of constituents it can store.
 Some platforms have a pre-set number of users built into the cost, while others will charge you a small fee (for example, 1¢) per constituent profile.

 Before you buy, get an accurate count of your current constituents.
 A few things to note here: